 How to look after a Split leaf philodendron?

 Looking after a Split leaf philodendron is not a meticulous task as these plants come under the love to no maintenance category.
-These plants need a lot of places to grow and flourish as they have large leaves. this makes it imperative to plan your space before planting the Split leaf philodendron to avoid a rain forest looking living space.
+These plants need a lot of places to grow and flourish as they have large leaves.

 These plants need bigger pots as they get top-heavy and also require more room for the roots to grow.
 Anticipate this before investing in pots that are too small.
 As these plants grow vigorously it is important to support the stem to prevent breakage.